-Icon Parameter Description NOTES • This option only works if you are drawing with a pen tablet. • This option only works with the Average stabilization method. • Show String: When using the Pulled String method, the virtual string binding your drawing tool to your mouse cursor or tablet pen will be displayed as your drawing that is a least tool to be displayed as your drawing the pulled string have the based at tablet. displayed as you draw, allowing you to visualize how the brush stroke trails behind your mouse cursor or tablet pen.
-Eraser: If enabled, strokes with the Eraser tool will also be stabilized.
-By default, the stabilizer works with the Brush and Pencil tools.
+lcon Parameter Description NOTES • This option only works if you are drawing with a pen tablet. • This option only works with the Average stabilization method. • Show String: When using the Pulled String method, the virtual string binding your drawing tool to your mouse cursor or tablet pen will be displayed as you draw, allowing you to visualize how the brush stroke trails behind your mouse cursor or tablet pen. • Eraser: If enabled, strokes with the Eraser tool will also be stabilized.
+By default, the stabilizer works with the 🥒 Brush and 🖉 Pencil tools.
 3 Pen Pressure Feel Opens the Pen Pressure Feel dialog, which allows you to configure how Storyboard Pro processes the pressure you put on your tablet pen before applying it to the thickness of your drawing strokes-see Pen Pressure Feel Dialog Box.